tiepdotme/reangdeba.xyz/_posts/2019-10-8-delhidoon.markdown

 ### Kanpur Central to New Delhi
 ---

 I had never travelled by train (*read: I've never been inside a train compartment*) and had no idea how the system works.
 Huge shout out to Luvneesh for walking me through everything patiently.
 He helped me with finding cheap tickets and how things work.
-You're probably thinking how stupid I am but it's always better to ask someone in person, if they are around rather than reading up everything online. :grinning: He even went to the extent of instructing how to board the train and what to expect once you board the train and stuff.
+He even went to the extent of instructing how to board the train and what to expect once you board the train and stuff.
 Thanks!

 <div class="cards">
     <img src="https://lh3.googleusercontent.com/W3aERWZXTeRvI5IajgfDwhKSQV38Kx2EmBsjJXq6hOyxgHd67kvzqRjxwWww0gdfC6RHhCitr91gn2dTL4DWU6mTNoIbJ5w67pRC7fgXSE2GbBF5AFymA_5XtPSbn3TxG9_3ou5nbg=w2400">